iSyser/AoE2DE_UGC_Guide/docs/general/hotkeys/index.md

 Note that the above hotkeys can be different for different players.

 However, if you set a unit's hotkey ID to a building's hotkey ID (or vice versa) it won't actually assign the expected hotkey to the unit.
 In this case the hotkey assigned to the unit or building is a different, **fixed** key, **which does not change for different players**.
-For example, setting a villager's hotkey ID to the same as a house will **always** make the villager use `Q` as its hotkeys.
+For example, setting a villager's hotkey ID to the same as a house will **always** make the villager use ++q++ as its hotkeys.

 How do we know which key this is going to be?
 This key is determined by the first character of the string (the text within quotes) corresponding to the hotkey ID in the file called `key-value-strings-utf8.txt` located in this directory: